57blocks/Stellar-AutoAction/README.md

 ## Getting Started

-For detailed instructions on setting up and using AutoAction, please refer to the following documentation:
+For detailed instructions on setting up and using Stellar AutoAction, please refer to the following documentation:

 - [Init AWS environment](infrastructure/README.md)
 - [CLI Setup and Usage Guide](cli/README.md)